-In this lesson we’ll be looking at 5 classic ii V I jazz guitar licks, in both major and minor keys, that you can use to bring a sense of jazz vocabulary into your lines and solos.
+ii V I chord progressions are the bread and butter of jazz, that’s why every jazz musician should be able to navigate these changes well.
+In this lesson you’ll learn 5 classic ii V I jazz guitar licks, in both major and minor keys, that you can use to bring a sense of jazz vocabulary into your lines and solos.

 The second lick is in the key of G minor, and uses a couple of interesting scale choices over both the V7alt and Im6 chords: